siberoloji/siberoloji.github.io/content/en/blog/Cybersecurity/2024-10-10-what-is-the-significance-of-the-internet-archives-data-being-used-in-the-breach.md

 ---
 draft: false

-title:  'What is the significance of the Internet Archive&#8217;s data being used in the breach?'
+title:  'What is the significance of the Internet Archive' s data being used in the breach?'
 date: '2024-10-10T16:59:33+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))